 There are three entrances to Rocky Mountain National Park.
 One entrance sits on the western side of the park and can be accessed via the town of Grand Lake.

-On the eastern side of Rocky Mountain you have two options for entering that both originate from Estes Park.
+On the eastern side of Rocky Mountain you have two options for entering that both originate from the fun town of Estes Park.

 While we're on the subject - I've mentioned this in some of my other Rocky Mountain National Park related posts, but I'd suggest staying in Estes Park.

 Some of Rocky Mountain's best sites are located along the Bear Lake Corridor, an offshoot from Trail Ridge Road which is much closer to Estes Park.
-Be sure to read my post on visiting Bear Lake if you haven't already!
+It's also closer to Old Fall River Road which leads to the roadside waterfall of Chasm Falls.
+If you aren't familiar with that area, be sure to check out my short video on YouTube highlighting Old Fall River Road.

 We stayed in Estes Park during our stay but on our last day drove the length of Trail Ridge Road all the way to Grand Lake.